CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 ### Scopes

 New feature is the visibility's scopes.
-Scopes concerns symbols, labels (except local labels), regvars.
-Macros, kernels and sections are still global.
+The scopes concerns symbols, labels (except local labels), regvars.
+The macros, kernels and sections are still global.
  At start, the assembler create the global scope, that is root of next defined scopes.
 The scope can be opened by using `.scope` pseudo-op and they can be closed by using `.ends` or `.endscope`.
 We distinguish scope to two types: normal and temporary scopes.
-Temporary scopes doesn't have name and they exists until first close.
+The temporary scopes doesn't have name and they exists until first close.

 If scope will be opened, any object in this scope will directly available (by simple name).
 Next available object is in used scopes (declared by `.using` pseudo-op) begins from last 'using' to 'first'.

-Scopes are organized in tree where global scope is root of tree.
+The scopes are organized in tree where global scope is root of tree.
 This feature, allow to nest scopes (even named scopes inside temporary scopes).
 During searching object, an assembler begins from top (current) scope and ends at global scope.
 In every scope, it is possible to